A Detailed Guide to Different Types of Proxy Servers

 6. By Protocol

-Let’s explore each category of proxies in detail, understanding their functionality and usability for multiple needs.
+Let’s explore each proxy category in detail, understanding its functionality and usability across multiple use cases.

 Proxy Servers by Anonymity Level